bzshang/af-concurrency-samples/README.md

 and another thread holds lock B and is waiting on lock A.

-In our previous case of colliding readers and writers, the reader eventually got an exception.
+In our previous case of colliding readers and writers, the reader eventually threw an exception.
 This could conceivably be handled appropriately in a well managed program.
 Trying to recover from a deadlock, on the other hand, is likely to leave a program in a corrupt state.

-In this case, we're going to create a `CancellationTokenSource` to allow us to kill the threads of our child processes once we've determined that they've deadlocked.
+In this case, we're going to create a `CancellationTokenSource` to allow us to kill the threads assigned to our worker tasks once we've determined that they've deadlocked.
 Our _refresh_ task will simply refresh the element definition from the PI AF Server.
 Our _writer_ looks similar to our previous sample-- it will create a child element of our test element,